🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon - Better Boat Cleaning Wipes are a top pick for quick and easy cleanup.
 They provide UV protection to prevent fading and cracking while renewing the richness and color of vinyl and plastic seating.
 They also smell lemony fresh, so there's that.

 If you live in a humid climate, you're well aware that mold grows on more than just canvas enclosures.
-Similar to any type of canvas (like a tent), you'll want to be certain the item is as dry as possible before folding and putting it away into storage.
-Failure to do so can create mold growth really fast and that's just no good.
+Similar to any type of canvas (like a tent), you'll want to be certain the item is as dry as possible before folding and storing it.
+Failure to do so can create mold growth really fast, and that's just no good.

 Even if you manage to wash it off, there are still spores buried inside the threads.
 If you find a few spores breaking out in clusters, use the Better Boat Stain Remover to remove mildew with a spray, a light go-over with a scrub brush and a rinse.
 It's safe for vinyl, plastic, canvas, fiberglass and more.